 If you’re playing in a sanctioned tournament or in a league, then there must be someone acting as the chalker in order to keep track of the score.
 However, most people just play for fun.
 If you’re playing for fun, make sure that you leave the darts in the board until you have the chance to record your score.

 Darts must stay in the board for a period of at least five seconds after the final dart has been thrown in order to count.
+If the dart falls on the floor or lands outside of the dartboard, then no points will be scored.
+In either case, it good to have a quality dart backboard to protect the wall as well as a dart mat to keep your floors from being damaged.

 For any of the 01 games, the scorekeeper will need to mark the scores that are made in a turn using the outer columns of the scoreboard.
 The total score should be kept in the two middle columns.